Local weak limit of dynamical inhomogeneous random graphs: Dynamical Inhomogeneous Random Graphs

-Note that this is a slight adaptation of the definition of a graphical kernel in \cite{Bollobas-Janson-Riordan} of the context of dynamical graphs with the additional updating kernel $\beta$.
+Note that this is a slight adaptation of the definition of a graphical kernel in \cite{Bollobas-Janson-Riordan} in the context of dynamical graphs with the additional updating kernel $\beta$.
 Condition \ref{def:graphical-iii} implies that the number of edges is asymptotically proportional to $n$, with proportionality constant being precisely $\frac{1}{2} \int\int \kappa(x,y) \mu(\de x)\mu(\de y)$.
 Condition \ref{def:graphical-iv} implies a similar result when considering all the edges present in the network in a finite time interval $[0,T]$.
 This means in particular that the model is \textbf{sparse}.

 \begin{rem} \begin{enumerate} \item The definition of a graphical kernel in~\cite{Bollobas-Janson-Riordan} does not request~\eqref{eq:graphical} but the weaker assumption that the expectation of the LHS converges to the RHS, however they also show that the two are actually equivalent.
 We prefer the maybe more meaningful definition with a convergence in probability.
-We also do not lose much by considering the $x_i$ deterministic and replacing the convergence in probability by a simple convergence in~\eqref{eq:nu_n}, \eqref{eq:graphical} and~\eqref{eq:graphical-2}.
+The reader will not lose much if he assumes for simplicity that the $x_i$ are deterministic and if he replaces the convergence in probability by a simple convergence in~\eqref{eq:nu_n}, \eqref{eq:graphical} and~\eqref{eq:graphical-2}. \item For convenience we supposed that the kernels $\kappa$ and $\beta$ do not depend on $n$.
+However, our results generalize easily to the case where $\kappa$ and $\beta$ can depend on $n$ and be \emph{graphical with limits $\kappa$ and $\beta$}, in the sense that we have $\kappa_n(x,y)\to\kappa(x,y)$ and $\beta_n(x,y)\to\beta(x,y)$ for \textit{a.e.} $(x,y)\in S\times S$, as well as an adaptation of \eqref{eq:graphical} and \eqref{eq:graphical-2} with of course $\kappa_n$ and $\beta_n$ in the LHS.